 Amazon operates in North America, the international market, through its Amazon Web Services.
 The company uses its website to serve the North American and International market segments.
 On the other hand, the company uses its Amazon Web Services segment to sell cloud and storage services to startups, consumers, governments, enterprises, and academic institutions.

 Amazon has seen significant growth in its revenue over the last decade, thanks to growth in its e-commerce revenue.
 The company reported $280 billion in revenue in 2019 compared to $14.84 billion in 2008.

 To achieve these growth margins, Amazon spends huge investments in building its retail operations.
 Due to these large investments, Amazon always collected very little profits for several years.

 In 2020 as the COVID-19 pandemic raged on, Amazon posted impressive growth.
 In its Q1 2020 results, the company reported $75.5 billion in revenue and exceeded previous projections of between $69 billion to $73 billion.
 This represents a 26.4% growth rate compared to what the company reported last year.

-The impressive results were boosted by 22% increase in product sales plus 32.2% increase in service sales, which accounted for 44.5% of the company’s sales during the year.
+The impressive results were boosted by a 22% increase in product sales plus a 32.2% increase in service sales, which accounted for 44.5% of the company’s sales during the year.
 Amazon reported $3.399 billion in operating revenue, a drop from $4.2 reported in 2019.
 Finally, the e-commerce company reported $2.54 billion in net revenue, a drop from the $3.56 billion reported a year ago.